 Points, ticks, and pips are ways of describing a change in asset prices.
-Which term is used depends upon the market being discussed, and the amount of the price change in question.
-First, let's look at what these individual terms mean, then we will look at which to term to use, and when.
+The use of these terms depends upon the market being discussed and the amount of the price change in question.
+Let's look at what these individual terms mean and when to use them.

-How much money a tick of movement is worth, called tick value, depends on the futures contract being traded.
-For the S&P 500 E-mini, the tick value is $12.50.
-For crude oil, the tick value is $10.
+Since ticks are fractions of a point, their dollar value (or "tick value") depends on the futures contract being traded.
+For crude oil on the CME, where each point is worth $1,000, the tick value is $10.
+For the S&P 500 E-mini, the tick value is $12.50, which makes each point worth $50.
 To find the tick value for other futures, find the contract on the CME Group website, click on the appropriate contract, and then click on the Contract Specs tab.

 For forex pairs that contain the JPY, one pip of movement occurs at the second decimal place.
 If the USD/JPY moves from 109.16 to 109.15, that is one pip of movement.

-How much money a pip of movement is worth, called pip value, depends on the forex pair being traded.
+How much money a pip of movement is worth, called "pip value," depends on the forex pair being traded.
 For pairs where the USD is listed second, like the GBP/USD, the value of each pip is fixed at $10 per $100,000 traded.
-For pairs where the USD is not listed second, or if the trader is not using a USD account, the pip value flucuates.
+For pairs where the USD is not listed second, or if the trader is not using a USD account, the pip value fluctuates.

 Points and ticks are used in the futures market when discussing price movements.
 Pips are used in the forex market for the same purpose.

-Stock traders may also use the term "points" when talking about how many dollars a stock has moved.
-If they bought at $5, and the stock is now at $8, they may say they are "Up three points."
+You may also hear the terms in contexts that have nothing to do with what's discussed in this article.
+Stock traders, for instance, may use the term "points" when talking about how many dollars a stock has moved.
+If they bought at $5, and the stock is now at $8, they may say they are "up three points."

-The term "tick" is also used in reference to tick charts.
-A tick chart tracks transactions, so in this sense, a tick represents a transaction.
-When someone refers to a tick chart, they are talking about a chart type that logs each transaction and plots it on a price and time graph.
+The term "tick" is also used in reference to tick charts, which track transactions, so in that context, a tick represents a transaction, not a monetary value.
+When someone refers to a tick chart, they are talking about a chart type that logs each transaction and plots it on a price-and-time graph.